jessfraser8/Map-Modelling---Project-1/README.md

 <img width="530" alt="Random Forest" src="https://github.com/user-attachments/assets/a2fa0f23-4e69-4af5-ac2b-c19488d7ab30" />

 The Random Forest model had an accuracy of 88.58%.
-Although this seems acurate, when looking at the precision, we can see that the model predicts "No Stroke" correctly 95% of the time, but only predicts a stroke correctly 15% of the times.
+Although this seems accurate, when looking at the precision, we can see that the model predicts "No Stroke" correctly 95% of the time, but only predicts a stroke correctly 15% of the times.
 This results in many false positives.

 XGBoost: